nikspyratos/toybox/README.md

 ## Local Development

 In keeping with the spirit of this project, try using native solutions.
-One drawback here is that Valet and Herd don't use Octane.
+One drawback here is that Valet and Herd don't use Octane, if you use that.

 ### macOS